Faq

 When should my baby's first teeth start to erupt?

-At about 6-8 months, the two lower front teeth (central incisors) are likely to erupt, followed shortly by the two upper central incisors.
+You can expect to see the two lower front teeth (central incisors) at about 6-8 months.
+Followed shortly by the two upper central incisors.
 The remaining baby teeth will likely erupt during the next 18 to 24 months.
 By age 2 or 3, all 20 primary teeth should be present.

 For more information about when your child's teeth with erupt, click here: primary teeth, permanent teeth.